perladvent/perldotcom/content/article/_pub_2005_02_17_3d_engine.md

       "perl-opengl",
       "perl-sdl"
    ],
-   "description" : " This article is the third in a series aimed at building a full 3D engine in Perl.
-The first article started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
-The...", "thumbnail" : null,
-   "categories" : "Games",
-   "title" : "Building a 3D Engine in Perl, Part 3", "image" : null,
+   "title" : "Building a 3D Engine in Perl, Part 3"
-   "authors" : [
-      "geoff-broadwell"
-   ]
 }